• ABS warning light on

 • Do not ignore the ABS warning light.

-• Have the braking system checked by a professional.
+• Have brakes checked by a professional if unsure.

-Check with your vehicle manufacturer for specific warranty coverage on ABS components.
+Check with the vehicle manufacturer for specific warranty coverage on brake components.

-Moderate – While the vehicle may still operate, braking performance could be compromised.
+Moderate – While the vehicle may still be drivable, braking performance could be compromised.